-I am a postdoctoral research associate at the University of Florida, based full time at Fermi National Accelerator Laboratory.
-Previously, I was a postdoctoral research associate at the Center for Neutrino Physics, Virginia Tech.
+I am an Associate Scientist (Wilson Fellow) at the Neutrino Division of the Fermi National Accelerator Laboratory.
+Previously, I was a postdoctoral research associate at the University of Florida and at Center for Neutrino Physics, Virginia Tech.
 I obtained my PhD from Ghent University, Belgium.

 My research lies at the interface of nuclear and particle physics, with the primary focus on neutrino physics and related areas.
-My research interests and work span theoretical as well as experimental efforts in the following areas:
+My research interests and work span the following areas:

 Neutrino-Nucleus Interactions: electron-nucleus scattering, neutrino-nucleus scattering, coherent elastic neutrino-nucleus scattering (CEvNS), electroweak interactions